 In the 21st century, the world has witnessed the boom of large cities with populations of over 10 million across Asia.
 Following this trend, Vietnam's urbanization rate is rapidly increasing together with a rise in the country's GDP.
-While this raises the general standard of living, the fast but difficult to manage rate of urbanization poses a great threat to the existence of various ecosystems.
-As virgin land quickly turns into urban areas, habitats are disappearing together with the species living within them.
+While this raises the general standard of living, the difficult to manage urbanization rate poses a threat to the existence of various ecosystems.